JasminaPr/CppND-Capstone-Breakout/README.md

 ## Overview of the code structure

 ### Game loop
-Code is structured into the main known loop: Input, Update and Render.
+Code is structured into the main known "game loop": Input, Update and Render.
 #### Input
 Input is handled by getting the keys left and right arrow from the keyboard which moves the paddle.
 #### Update
-Update in each frame updates position of the ball, position of the paddle and checks whether there were any of the following collisions: paddle-ball colision, paddle-playing field edge colision, ball-playing field edge colision and finally ball-brick colision.
-In case ball hits the lower edge of the playing field and goes beyond the reach of the paddle, ball is set to not alive anymore.
+In each frame position of the ball and position of the paddle are updated.
+There are also checks whether there were any of the following collisions: paddle-ball colision, paddle-playing field edge colision, ball-playing field edge colision and finally ball-brick colision.
+In case the ball hits the lower edge of the playing field and goes beyond the reach of the paddle, ball is not alive anymore.
 #### Render
 Render renders each individual entity depending on the update in previous step.